-While the difference in some lights is subtle, the perfect pink has a somewhat lighter value than the light raspberry.
+While the difference in some lights is subtle, the new color has a somewhat lighter value than the light raspberry.

-I am not yet decided about whether to include perfect pink in this year’s state fair project, but it is a lovely color that I hope has a long future as part of the Red Heart Super Saver palette.
+I am not yet decided about whether to include this new “perfect” color in my 2011 state fair project, but it is a lovely color that I hope has a long future as part of the Red Heart Super Saver palette.